apache/couchdb/share/doc/src/api/database/bulk-docs.rst

       * **true**: Ensures that any non-committed changes are committed to physical storage.
-      * **false**: Uses the delay commit in opposite to ``true`` value.
-CouchDB responses quickly, but without any guarantees that all data are successfully stored on disk.
+      * **false**: Uses delayed commits.
+CouchDB responds faster, but without any guarantees that all data is successfully stored on disk.

 * **Return Codes**: